0xMgwan/NedaPay-merchant/README.md

 - The dashboard integrates directly with the Aerodrome DEX for token swaps.
 - Supports both stable and volatile pools, using the official Aerodrome router and factory.
-- Swap modal fetches quotes and executes swaps with proper decimals for every supported stablecoin.
+- Swap modal fetches quotes and executes swaps for every supported stablecoin.
-- Output estimates are always formatted for human readability, based on each token's decimals.
+- All markets for local stablecoins supported based on Aerodrome markets

 ---